duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_templates_overview.md

 # Spice Templates Overview
 There are several templates to choose from, each of which are best for displaying certain kinds of results and information.

 In order to indicate which template you are using, you must set the `template_frame` property in the object given to the `Spice.render()` call.
-The below examples and explanation will clarify further implementation details.
-As well, for each template various properties need to be set in the object given to the `template_options` property.These properties specify various settings for the template being used.
+The below examples and explanations will clarify further implementation details.
+As well, for each template, various properties need to be set within the `template_options` property.
+These properties specify various settings for the template being used.

 ## List